vislearn/dsacstar/README.md

 Compilation requires access to OpenCV header files and libraries.
 If you are using Conda, the setup script will look for the OpenCV package in the current Conda environment.
 Otherwise (or if that fails), you have to set the OpenCV library directory and include directory yourself by editing the setup.py file.

 If compilation succeeds, you can `import dsacstar` in your python scripts.
 The extension provides four functions: `dsacstar.forward_rgb(...)`, `dsacstar.backward_rgb(...)`, `dsacstar.forward_rgbd(...)` and `dsacstar.backward_rgbd(...)`.
 Check our python scripts or the documentation in `dsacstar/dsacstar.cpp` for reference how to use these functions.

+**Note:** The code does not support OpenCV 4.x at the moment, due to legacy function calls in the `dsacstar` module.
+The code can be adjusted for the use with OpenCV 4.x but you might still face compiler compatibility issues when installing OpenCV via Conda.
+Any prebuilt OpenCV binaries must be compatible to the compiler of your system that compiles the `dsacstar` module.
+Compiling OpenCV from source on your system should ensure compiler compatibility.

 ## Data Structure